nukedaether/awesome-privacy/README.md

 * [Croc](https://github.com/schollz/croc) - Easily and securely send things from one computer to another.
 * [Dat-cp](https://github.com/tom-james-watson/dat-cp) - Copy files between hosts on a network using the peer-to-peer Dat network.
 * [QRcp](https://github.com/claudiodangelis/qrcp) - Transfer files over wifi from your computer to your mobile device by scanning a QR code without leaving the terminal.
+* [Onionshare](https://onionshare.org/) - Securely and anonymously share files of any size.
+A web server is started, making OnionShare accessible as a Tor Onion Service.

 ## Cloud Storage
 <img width="16" src="misc/forbidden.png"> </img> **AVOID**